 (vi) no more than 8 persons can stay at the facility at any one time.

-[(k) deleted]

 (1a) In subregulation (1)(e) —

 “WA territorial seas” means 12 nautical miles of sea off the coast of the State, measured from baselines determined in accordance with Part II Section 2 of the United Nations Convention on the Law of the Sea done at Montego Bay on 10 December 1982.